 - Focus Groups: We routinely convene focus groups to address curriculum, student life, and other topics.

-- Association of American Medical Colleges (AAMC) Questionnaires: The AAMC conducts an anonymous Matriculation Survey Questionnaire, an anonymous Year 2 Questionnaire, and an anonymous Graduation Questionnaire that all students are requested to complete and which is then complied in a report and shared with the Department of Medical Education.
+- AAMC Questionnaires: The AAMC conducts an anonymous Matriculation Survey Questionnaire (MSQ), an anonymous Year 2 Questionnaire (Y2Q), and an anonymous Graduation Questionnaire (GQ) that all students are requested to complete.
+The data is compiled by the AAMC and shared with the School along with national norms.

 - Annual Student Survey: The School conducts an annual survey among all four classes to obtain students’ perceptions of the curriculum and the learning environment.
 The results are anonymous.

 Completion of course and clerkship evaluations is mandatory.
 All course and clerkship evaluations are due within 2 weeks of the end of the course/clerkship The following policy has been implemented to ensure timely, professional, and useful responses from students.

 If a student has not completed a mandatory evaluation within two weeks after the last day of the course/clerkship, the student will receive an Incident report.
 Students must complete all evaluations for all courses and clerkships in order to be promoted to the next academic year or to graduate.
 This includes evaluations of faculty and preceptors in those courses and clerkships.

 All evaluations are completed online using an outside vendor (One45) and are anonymous.
 Please know that your feedback is very important to us, is read carefully and taken very seriously.
 Your identify is tracked only for compliance purposes.